selimceylan/CameraCalibration_RealTime/README.md

 ## Purpose
 This software developed for calibration.\
 Thanks to this, in the vision of camera all of the same objects has same pixel size.\
-The system can specify the exactly coordinates of the objects thanks to calibration.
+The system can specify the exact coordinates of the objects thanks to calibration.

 ## Environment
 This software developed with: